raganwald/raganwald.github.com/_posts/2014-10-24-fun-with-named-functions.md

 Second, the `defaultHeight` and `defaultWidth` variables are only visible to `function Board`.
 So given the code we've written, we can't change our minds and write `SmallGo.defaultHeight = SmallGo.defaultWidth = 11`.

-In the end, closures and properties belonging to functions serve different purposes, and we enjoy having bth in our toolbox.
+In the end, closures and properties belonging to functions serve different purposes, and we enjoy having both tools in our toolbox.

 ### in closing